Graylog2/documentation/pages/pipelines/rules.rst

 Overview
 ========

 Rules are the cornerstone of the processing pipelines.
-They contain the logic about how to change, enrich route and drop messages.
+They contain the logic about how to change, enrich, route, and drop messages.

 To avoid the complexities of a complete programming language, Graylog supports a small rule language to express the processing logic.
 The rule language is limited on purpose to allow for easier understanding, better runtime optimization and fast learning.